madfish-solutions/yupana-protocol-core/test/test.md

 2. Check way if user did not enter the market.
 Should call qToken.redeem
 3. Check way if user enter the market.
 Should return list of operations: qToken.updateControllerState(user)  (qToken is the contract the user set as the collateral)
 4. Should contains in qToken in qTokens list
-5. Should calculate the redeemed amount.
+5. Should fail if redeem without mint
-6. Should transfer the amount of underlying tokens

 #### SafeRepay